SreejithSanthosh/FTLEhub/docs/Tutorials/FTLECurvedSurface.md

 An example dataset is given in `./Data/staticMesh.mat` in the code directory, which can be visualized by running the code `./Data/vizExampleData.m`.

   > > **NOTE:** An accurate Lagrangian Analysis requires that the mesh representation of the manifold is sampled uniformly, whereby the mesh faces are approximately of equal size; deviation from this may result in spurious results.
 The finer the mesh faces, the better the accuracy of the advection and deformation computed.
 If the original data does not meet this requirement, remeshing is recommended.

-## Performing Lagrangian Analysis for a Single Time Interval
+## Performing Lagrangian Analysis

-We now explain how to run the code `main.m` to compute the Lagrangian deformation information for a single chosen time interval $$[t_0,t_f]$$.
+We now explain how to run the code `main.m` to compute the Lagrangian deformation information for a chosen time interval $$[t_0,t_f]$$.

 1. **Load the data** : Once the data is formatted appropriately as mentioned in [Data Formatting](#data-required-for-langrangian-analaysis-and-formating), it can be loaded onto the script by providing the right path
 ```